Kamel-Media/Kamel/README.md

 }
 ```

-Add the dependency which currently supports only Desktop.
+Add the dependency which currently supports only Desktop:

 ```kotlin
 dependencies {